andrewssobral/lrslibrary/README.md

-Last update: **18/02/2015**
+Last update: **09/04/2015**

-Library Version: **1.0.3**
+Library Version: **1.0.4**

 LRSLibrary
 ----------
 *Low-Rank and Sparse* tools for Background Modeling and Subtraction in Videos.

 The *LRSLibrary* provides a collection of **low-rank and sparse decomposition** algorithms in MATLAB.
-The library was designed for motion segmentation in videos, but it can be also used or adapted for other computer vision problems, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html).
+The library was designed for motion segmentation in videos, but it can be also used or adapted for other computer vision problems (for more information, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html)).
 Currently the LRSLibrary contains a total of **75** *matrix-based* and *tensor-based* algorithms.
-The LRSLibrary was tested successfully in MATLAB R2013b both x86 and x64 versions.
+The LRSLibrary was tested successfully in MATLAB R2013b, and R2014 both x86 and x64 versions.

 <p align="center"><img src="https://sites.google.com/site/andrewssobral/lrs_results2.png" /></p>